mist64/cbmbus_doc/5 TCBM.md

 [^2]: These computers are also often referenced as the "264 series", since originally three machines with the names C232, C264 and C364 were planned.

 [^3]: A hardware defect in the VIC-20 required a significant slowdown of the bus timing.
 More information in the [article about the serial bus](https://www.pagetable.com/?p=1135).

+[^4]: The 1551 schematics call these pins PA0-PA7, after port A of the MOS 6523 I/O controller it is connected to.